The tree-child network problem for line trees and the shortest common supersequences for permutations: Tree-child network inference via lineage taxa strings

 \section{Tree-child network inference via lineage taxa strings}

-Let $X$ be a set of $n$ taxa and $T_i$ ($1\leq i\leq k$) be $k$ binary trees on $X$.
-The minimum tree-child networks that display all the $k$ trees can be constructed from the lineage taxon strings (LTSs) of the taxa under an ordering on $X$ \cite{zhang2023fast}.
-In this section, we shall restate the construction process on which our main result will be based.
+The parsimonious tree-child networks for multiple trees can be constructed from the lineage taxon strings (LTSs) of the taxa under an ordering on $X$ \cite{zhang2023fast}.
+In this section, we shall restate the construction process on which our main results will be based.